epccs/Irrigate7/readme.md

 ## Example with RPU BUS

-RPUBUS is a serial bus that allows multiple controller boards to be connected to a host computer serial port.
-An [RPUpi] shield has a connector for a Pi Zero to act as the host computer, and connect to other boards with a [RPUadpt] shield over a daisy-chain of CAT5 cables.
+RPUBUS is a serial bus that allows multiple controller boards to be connected to a host computer.
+An [RPUpi] shield has a connector for a Pi Zero to act as the host computer, and connect to other RPUbus boards with a daisy-chain.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "RPUno MultiDrop")

-The host computer is able to use it's serial UART port with common software (e.g. avrdude, PySerial, picocom...) when communicating with the ATmega1284p.
+The host computer has a full duplex multi-drop serial link that works with common serial software (e.g., avrdude, Python's PySerial, picocom, and others.)

 ## AVR toolchain